 Described in Chambers USA as "an accomplished heavy hitter", his practice also includes conducting internal investigations and counseling businesses in the establishment of corporate compliance programs.

 Steve concentrates his practice on the litigation of complex cases involving the cable and telecommunications industries.
-In recent years, Steve and his team at Thompson Coburn have successfully handled a string of high-profile cases for AT&T and Charter Communications, ranging from the defense of nationwide consumer class action lawsuits to winning a precedent-setting case limiting the power of government entities to impose fees on telecommunications companies.
+In recent years, Steve and his team at Thompson Coburn have successfully handled a string of high-profile cases ranging from the defense of nationwide consumer class action lawsuits to winning a precedent-setting case limiting the power of government entities to impose fees on telecommunications companies.

 Steve also has led the successful settlement of a number of high-stakes lawsuits.
 In one, a class action filed on behalf of more than 200 Missouri municipalities seeking recovery of back business license taxes from AT&T, more than five years of intense litigation ended with a settlement that was a fraction of the amount claimed by the plaintiffs.
 In another suit, he was joint lead counsel in a significant legal malpractice case brought by Charter Communications against one of its former transactional law firms.
 The suit, which sought $150 million in damages, was one of the largest legal malpractice cases brought in recent years.
 Steve also defended a multinational company in a SOX whistleblower case; the claim was dismissed on summary judgment in 2009 by an administrative court in the Department of Labor.